-The Company records deferred revenue for customers that were issued invoices, but the Company has not yet recognized the revenue based on its revenue recognition policy.
-During the year ended December 31, 2019, the Company recognized approximately \$55,000 of revenue that was included in deferred revenue as of December 31, 2018.
-As of December 31, 2019, the Company has approximately \$37,000 of deferred revenue it expects to recognize in the first quarter of 2020
+The Company records deferred revenue when revenue will be recognized after invoicing.
+During the year ended December 31, 2020, the Company recognized approximately \$37,000 of revenue that was included in deferred revenue as of December 31, 2019.

 5. BASIC AND DILUTED LOSS PER SHARE'